VM Provider Configs

 SSH Public Key

-The SSH public key to insert into the compute instances. (e.g ssh-rsa XYABC)
+The SSH public key to insert into the compute instances if you want to SSH into your instances. (e.g ssh-rsa XYABC)

 Startup Script